Here is a look at the Jewish holiday Rosh Hashanah, a celebration of the new year.

 During this time, Jewish people attend synagogue services and refrain from working.

-Another popular practice is to eat apples dipped in honey, symbolizing the hope for a good year to come.
-Also, challah bread in round loaves instead of braided loaves is dipped in honey instead of salt.
+Another popular practice is to eat apples dipped in honey, symbolizing the hope for a sweet year to come.
+Also, challah bread is baked in round loaves instead of braided loaves.
+The bread is dipped in honey instead of salt.

 Pomegranates are eaten because the seeds are symbolic of the many commandments in the Torah that Jews must fulfill.